 - The brand’s first event was hailed a success by the industry’s key decision-makers, receiving high praise from senior director of interior design & architecture at Carnival Cruise Line, Petu Kummala, among many others.

-Miami, FL, July 2019 – Cruise Ship Interiors Expo Miami, the world’s first highly focused event dedicated exclusively to interior design, architecture, and outfitting in the cruise industry, welcomed the entire cruise interiors community under one roof on June 19 and 20, 2019, at the Miami Beach Convention Center, FL, USA.
+Miami, FL, July 2019 – Cruise Ship Interiors Design Expo Americas, the world’s first highly focused event dedicated exclusively to interior design, architecture, and outfitting in the cruise industry, welcomed the entire cruise interiors community under one roof on June 19 and 20, 2019, at the Miami Beach Convention Center, FL, USA.

 The inaugural event opened its doors to more than 2,800 industry delegates from 43 countries.
 23% of attendees held C-level job titles, while 20% were lead architects or designers.
 Attending companies included Crystal Cruises, Disney Cruise Line, Fincantieri, Holland America Group, and The Ritz-Carlton Yacht Collection.
 The reception on-site was unprecedented, with the event receiving an impressive 120% rebookings on-site.